Class: Qgs3DMapSettings

 Qgis.ViewSyncModeFlags

-worldToMapCoordinates(self, worldCoords: QgsVector3D) QgsVector3D
+worldToMapCoordinates(self, worldCoords: QgsVector3D) QgsVector3D[source]

 Converts 3D world coordinates to map coordinates (applies offset and turns (x,y,z) into (x,-z,y))